Graham Number Timing in Sweden: Best Risk-Adjusted Returns Globally (0.556 Sharpe, 2000-2025)

 You pay with cash drag

 12.6% cash periods mean missing some market returns when Graham signals don't fire.
-The strategy adapts to market conditions, sometimes that means sitting out.
+The strategy adapts to market conditions — sometimes that means sitting out.

-You pay with underperformance in momentum markets
+You pay with underperformance in rate-shock periods

 You pay with drawdowns

--55.40% max drawdown means watching SEK 100k turn into SEK 45k.
+-52.41% max drawdown means watching SEK 100k turn into SEK 48k.
 That's the price of admission for value strategies during crashes.

 You need patience